Going to AWS re:Invent 2024?

 Terraform

-Terraform fmt Command – How to Format Terraform Code
+Using Terraform fmt Command to Format Your Terraform Code

 Formatting Terraform Code With the Terraform fmt Command